quer/the-steam-awards/README.md

 Just run module `modules.push(require('./modules/events/SummerSale3000_2022'));`. and it will give the badge. i will do a call to steam endpoing, that it have been sorted.
 I will do it over and over, until you get the bagde. as the order of the links, can be different between each account. so it will just do all 10 and then do it over, until it can see that the bagde is in max level. but after 10 run, it will just stop, and it will tell you.
 Then just wait some time and try agirn.
 There is a check, so it only run account that is not max level

+For getting the trading card, you can run module `modules.push(require('./modules/events/salequeue'));`, it will ensure you get the card, and keep retry, if it did not get it the first time.

 You shoud consider running this in the Upgraded version, as it can run more at once ( in a cluster ). and make it faster.
 where the module also have been updated. ( `modules.push('events/SummerSale3000_2022');` )